TheShepord/intro-to-WSL/index.md

 ### 4. Changing your default home folder

 *Errata/Disclaimer: to be clear, this section and section 5 are completely optional.
-They're for your convenience.
+They provide a convenient way of accessing Windows files through WSL.
 However, as has been brought to my attention, these steps can break certain authentication features.
 I haven't personally experienced this, and find it very unlikely you would either, but it is something to be aware of.*

 Type in `sudo vim /etc/passwd`.
 You'll likely be prompted for your Ubuntu's password. `sudo` is a command that gives you root privileges in bash (akin to Windows's right-click then selecting 'Run as administrator'). `vim` is a command-line text-editing tool, which out-of-the-box functions kind of like a crummy Notepad (you can customize it infinitely though, and some people have insane vim setups.
 Appendix B has more info). `/etc/passwd` is a plaintext file that historically was used to store passwords back when encryption wasn't a big deal, but now instead stores essential user info used every time you open up WSL.